Looking for a swiss chard recipe? I have one! You will love this garlicky pasta recipe full of healthy greens.

 It’s a wonder I managed to make dinner at all.

 But then the prettiest swiss chard came with the veggie delivery last week.
 And it really is a wonder it didn’t go bad before I got to it.
-But I was so excited to see it, I cooked up this Spaghetti and swiss chard dish the day it arrived.
+But I was determined to make use of it.

 - Careful adding oil to the hot skillet after you have blackened and blistered the tomatoes.
 It will be hot and oil will smoke almost immediately.
 Turn the heat down and help cool the pan by adding the chard stems right away.